On this page

 Apply for a new use licence, approved testers or approved assessors

-Step 1: For use licence applications, confirm whether you need a use licence or are from the requirement to hold a use licence.
-If you are unsure whether you already hold a current Victorian use licence, check our before applying.
+Step 1: For use licence applications, confirm whether you need a use licence or are exempt from the requirement to hold a use licence.
+If you are unsure whether you already hold a current Victorian use licence, check our public before applying.

 Renew a use licence, tester’s approval, or assessor’s approval

 - You must first register with the new licensing portal using the email we have recorded for you, as this is the key part of the registration process.

 - When you have registered on the portal, our system will notify you by email 60 days before your licence expires.
 The email will invite you to renew your licence.
 The system will allow you to choose your licence period and whether you want to pay by credit card or BPay.

 - Your application to renew your licence is then sent to the department.
 You will be advised by email when your application has been decided.
 Assuming your application has been approved then you can download a copy of your licence.

 - Our public is updated to reflect your new licence expiry date.